-- (a) Includes the effect of the following acquisitions prospectively from their respective dates of acquisition: (1) our Southern Oklahoma system acquired in May 2007; (2) certain subsidiaries of Momentum Energy Group, Inc. acquired in August 2007; (3) Michigan Pipeline & Processing, LLC acquired in October 2008; (4) certain companies acquired from MichCon Pipeline Company in November 2009, and (5) our Wattenberg pipeline acquired in January 2010. - (b) Includes the effect of a fixed price natural gas liquids derivative by NGL component for the period April 2009 to March 2010 contributed by DCP Midstream, LLC in April 2009 and a non-trading derivative instrument, or the Swap, entered into by DCP Midstream, LLC in March 2007.
-The Swap was for a total of 1.9 million barrels at \$66.72 per barrel. - We hedge the proportionate ownership of DCP East Texas Holdings, LLC, or East Texas.
+- (a) Includes the effect of the following acquisitions prospectively from their respective dates of acquisition: (1) certain companies acquired from MichCon Pipeline Company in November 2009; (2) the Wattenberg pipeline acquired from Buckeye Partners, L.P. in January 2010; (3) an additional 5% interest in Collbran Valley Gas Gathering LLC, acquired from Delta Petroleum Company in February 2010; (4) an additional 50% interest in Black Lake Pipeline Company, or Black Lake, acquired from an affiliate of BP PLC in July 2010; (5) Atlantic Energy acquired from UGI Corporation in July 2010; (6) Marysville Hydrocarbons Holdings, LLC acquired on December 30, 2010; and (7) the DJ Basin NGL Fractionators acquired on March 24, 2011. - Prior to our acquisition of an additional 50% interest in Black Lake, in July 2010, we accounted for Black Lake under the equity method of accounting.
+Subsequent to this transaction we account for Black Lake as a consolidated subsidiary. - (b) Includes the effect of the NGL Hedge acquired from DCP Midstream, LLC in April 2009 and the Swap entered into by DCP Midstream, LLC in March 2007 and contributed to us in July 2007.
+The NGL Hedge is a fixed price natural gas liquids derivative by NGL component which commenced in April 2009 and expired in March 2010.
+The Swap was for a total of 1.9 MMBls at \$66.72 per Bbl. - (c) We hedge the proportionate ownership of East Texas.
 Results shown include the unhedged portion of East Texas owned by DCP Midstream, LLC.
-Our consolidated results depict 75% of East Texas unhedged in all periods prior to the second quarter of 2009 and 49.9% of East Texas unhedged for all periods subsequent to the first quarter of 2009. - (c) Includes the effect of the acquisition of a 40% limited liability company interest in Discovery Producer Services LLC, or Discovery, contributed by DCP Midstream, LLC in July 2007, for all periods presented, as well as our proportionate share of the earnings of DCP Black Lake Holding, LP, or Black Lake.
-Earnings for Discovery and Black Lake include the amortization of the net difference between the carrying amount of the investments and the underlying equity of the investments. - (d) Includes the net income attributable to the acquisition of an initial 25% limited liability company interest in East Texas, a 40% limited liability company interest in Discovery, and the Swap prior to the date of our acquisition from DCP Midstream, LLC in July 2007, and the net income attributable to the acquisition of an additional 25.1% limited liability company interest in East Texas prior to the date of our acquisition from DCP Midstream, LLC in April 2009.
+Our consolidated results depict 75% of East Texas unhedged in all periods prior to the second quarter of 2009 and 49.9% of East Texas unhedged for all periods subsequent to the first quarter of 2009. - (d) Includes the effect of the acquisition of a 33.33% interest in Southeast Texas and a 40% limited liability company interest in Discovery from DCP Midstream, LLC for all periods presented, as well as our proportionate share of the earnings of Black Lake through July 2010.
+Earnings for Discovery and Black Lake include the amortization of the net difference between the carrying amount of the investments and the underlying equity of the investments. - (e) Includes the net income (loss) attributable to our initial 25% limited liability company interest in East Texas, 40% limited liability company interest in Discovery, and the Swap prior to the date of our acquisition from DCP Midstream, LLC in July 2007, an additional 25.1% limited liability company interest in East Texas prior to the date of our acquisition from DCP Midstream, LLC in April 2009, and a 33.33% interest in DCP Southeast Texas Holdings, GP, or Southeast Texas, which we acquired from DCP Midstream, LLC in January 2011.